Andriisu/DatabaseLessons/readme.md

 - You have working wi-fi adapter in your laptop.
 - And you know your laptop ADMIN password to be able to install the software.

-## Please download and install SQL client software

-Please download and install SQL client software
+### Please download and install SQL client software
 - If you have OS <b>WINDOWS</b> then install <b>SQL Server Management Studio</b> following [SSMS Instruction](SQLServerManagementStudioInstallation.md)
 - If you have <b>MacOS</b> then install <b>Azure Data Studio</b> following [ADS Instruction](AzureDataStudio.md)